SanMuHe/us-financial-investment-notebook/Tax/gift-tax.md

 ## Annual gift tax exclusion

 * In 2019, you can give up $15,000 to someone in a calendar year and don't have to deal with IRS about it.
 * If you give more than $15,000 in a calendar year to anyone person, you need to file a gift tax return.
 That doesn't mean you have to pay a gift tax.
 It just means you need to file [IRS Form 709](https://www.irs.gov/forms-pubs/about-form-709) to disclose the gift.
+The gift tax return is just to keep track of your [lifetime gift tax exclusion](#lifetime-gift-tax-exclusion).
 * The annual exclusion is per receipient.
 * The annual exclusion is per donor.
 * Gifts between spouses are unlimited in generally.
 But if gift is made to spouses who are not U.S. citizens, there is an annual exclusion of $152,000.